dagraham/etm-dgraham/README.md

 ### Konnected View {#konnected-view}

 Items with @k konnection links either to or from other items are displayed with a 'k' in the *flags* column of normal views.
-When such an item is selected and 'k' is pressed this view displays all reminders konnected to the selected reminder, organized as follows:

-reminders with links to the selection
-: the list of items with @k entries which include the id of the selected item

-the selection
-: the selected item

-reminders with links from the selection
-: the list of items whose ids are included in the @k entries of the selected item
+Konnected view only displays items that either have an @k entry or are among the @k entries of other items.
+These items are listed in order of their doc_ids and are like other views, e.g., press 'space' to see the details of the selected item, 'E' to edit the selected and so forth.
+Unlike other views, pressing 'enter' toggles the display of the 'konnections' of the selected item.
+This opens a pane at the bottom of the display that shows the list of items with @k links to the selected item, then the selected item itself and finally the list of items with @k links from the selected item.
+The konnections display is also a normal view, e.g., selecting an item and pressing 'space' will display its details.

+This view and the ability to add links between items in *etm* is meant to support [Zettelkasten](https://zettelkasten.de/introduction/)

 [↺ contents](#contents)